IDA-TUBS/lotus/docs/collections/_robustness/03_decentral_coordination.md

 published: true
 ---

 Sending fragments periodically with a static *shaping time* can reach its limits in case the channel utilization is extremely high.
 Obviously, it is not possible to support unlimited numbers of high-volume V2X collaborative sensing links within limited channel capacity.
-Instead, link access to resources has to be managed.
+Instead, link access to resources has to be managed. <!--end_excerpt-->

 One solution that targets closed and centrally resource managed environments has been proposed for a valet parking use case [paper](https://doi.org/10.24355/dbbs.084-202405030723-0).
 However, central resource management can not be assumed to be available in any traffic scenario.
 It might be too costly to be deployed and maintained on a given road, can break down, be too complex due to the high dynamism of vehicular environments, or is simply not deployed yet.
 Hence, it is favorable to provide a basic mechanism that lets links find a resource access schedule in a decentralized way.